 Mole Removal Toronto

-Mole removal is one of the most commonly performed procedures at Q Esthetics Laser Clinic, and is generally fast and painless.
-Mole, also known as nevus (dermatology), is a natural growth of human skin composed of pigmented cells (melanocytes).
-Most people have at least one mole.
-The majority of moles are benign.
+Mole removal is one of the most common treatments at Q Esthetics Laser Clinic.
+Also known as nevus, mole is a natural growth of human skin composed of pigmented cells.
+Most people have at least one mole, though the majority of moles are benign.

-Moles (nevi) can be small or large, single or grouped, flat or raised, bare or hairy, often coloured brown, darker brown, or black.
-They may appear on any part of the human body.
-Some moles are desirable as beauty marks, while others can be cosmetically bothersome.
+Moles can vary in shape, color and size, and may appear on any part of the body.
+Some moles are desired as beauty marks, while others can be cosmetically bothersome.

-- Congenital Moles - are moles that are present at birth.
+Congenital Moles – are moles that are present at birth, also known as birthmarks.
 Only about 1% of children are born with moles.

-- Acquired Moles - are moles that appear during childhood or in early adult life, possibly caused by sun exposure, pregnancy or certain steroid drugs.
+Acquired Moles – are moles that appear during childhood or in early adult life.
+They could be caused by sun exposure, pregnancy or certain steroid drugs.

 In most cases, a mole removal treatment is not necessary, but there are still some moles that are removed for cosmetic or health reasons.
-The method chosen for your mole removal will generally depend on the type and characteristics of your moles.
+And the type of treatment will generally depend on the type of your mole.

 Natural Mole Removal

-A variety of natural mole removal creams are widely available, but it is important that you consult a doctor before trying to remove your moles at home.
-Unfortunately, about 90% of our patients with moles are those who have had disappointing experience with mole removal of home remedies.
-Some found that they simply didn't work; some received unsightly scarring; and others experienced humiliation when requesting a refund.
+Natural mole removal creams are widely available, but it is important that you consult a doctor before trying to remove your moles at home.
+Unfortunately, about 90% of our patients with moles have had negative experiences with at-home mole removal remedies.
+Some find that they simply don’t work, while others receive unsightly scarring.

 Excision Mole Removal